Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 • Acoustic or Electric - Electric

 Q1.
-What inspired you and made you want to learn guitar in the first place?
+What inspired you to learn to play the guitar?

 To be playing whole songs comfortably in front of friends and family.
-It seems like such a nice thing to do and every lesson I'm getting closer and closer to that goal.
+It seems like such a nice thing to do, and with every lesson, I’m getting closer and closer to that goal.

 Abi's lush Epiphone Les Paul